finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

 CancelQuery: Cancel / Clear data from a previously run query

-Cancel the query (if still running) / clear the data (if already returned) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden - 404 Not Found : The requested query result doesn't exist and is not running.
+Cancel the query (if still running) / clear the data (if already returned) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden - 404 Not Found : The requested query result doesn't exist and is not running or the calling user did not run the query.

 ### Example
 ```csharp